-- a) A report of the Fire Marshal; - b) A report from the Local Traffic Authority and a traffic study prepared by a qualified professional engineer, including traffic counts, flow pattern, and capacity analysis of present and proposed intersections, roads and entrances within and serving the development; - c) A report from the Town Engineer with respect to the adequacy of drainage, the engineering soundness of the street layout, traffic considerations, and the utility plan; - d) Reports of other departments, commissions and agencies as may be required by the Planning and Zoning Commission; - e) A storm water management study that calculates existing and post development drainage and discusses the choices and rationale for management of these flows;
+- 45B.5.1 Procedure.
+The Planning and Zoning Commission shall hold a public hearing on the application in the same manner as required for amendment of these regulations.
+In addition to the information required by law, the applicant shall cause to be submitted the following: - a) A report of the Fire Marshal; - b) A report from the Local Traffic Authority and a traffic study prepared by a qualified professional engineer, including traffic counts, flow pattern, and capacity analysis of present and proposed intersections, roads and entrances within and serving the development; - c) A report from the Town Engineer with respect to the adequacy of drainage, the engineering soundness of the street layout, traffic considerations, and the utility plan;

-- (f) A fiscal impact study including, but not limited to: the anticipated change in the Grand list, the effect on Town services to be provided and their anticipated costs, and a projection of the changes in these items for the next five years; - g) An Environmental Assessment of the site; - h) A report, when applicable, describing the Archaeological Characteristics of the site; - i) A market study for any residential units proposed within the development; - j) It shall be the sole responsibility of the applicant to provide sufficient data in all areas through consultant or other means to give the Planning and Zoning Commission adequate information on which to arrive at a decision on an Interchange Special Development Project application.

-45B.5.2 Waiver.
-The Planning and Zoning Commission by majority vote may waive the submission of all or part of the information required by any part of this section of the Zoning Regulations if it finds that the information is not necessary in order to decide on the application for an Interchange Special Development Project.

-45B.6 Standards and Findings.
-The Commission may approve a zone change to an Interchange Special Development District and an Interchange Special Development Project, only if in its judgment, the applicant has met all the following standards and the Commission finds that the zone map change and Special Development Project are in the best interests of the town:

-- a) The special regulations, as proposed, as well as the proposed development, are consistent with the intent of these Interchange Special Development District (I-C.S.D.D.) regulations, the Cheshire Plan of Conservation and Development, and the laws and standards for zone changes and amendments in the State of Connecticut. - b) The proposed project is designed with recognition of a site's context and character. - c) That the natural features of the land have been considered as design determinants. - d) That important historic and archaeological characteristics have been respected and considered as design determinants. - e) Community facilities, utilities and/or services, as presently existing or to be provided by the applicant, will not be overburdened due to the increase in population or activity caused by the new development.
+- d) Reports of other departments, commissions and agencies as may be required by the Planning and Zoning Commission; - e) A storm water management study that calculates existing and post development drainage and discusses the choices and rationale for management of these flows; - f) A fiscal impact study including, but not limited to: the anticipated change in the Grand list, the effect on Town services to be provided and their anticipated costs, and a projection of the changes in these items for the next five years; - g) An Environmental Assessment of the site; - h) A report, when applicable, describing the Archaeological Characteristics of the site; - i) A market study for any residential units proposed within the development; - j) It shall be the sole responsibility of the applicant to provide sufficient data in all areas through consultant or other means to give the Planning and Zoning Commission adequate information on which to arrive at a decision on a special design application. - 45B.5.2 Waiver.
+The Planning and Zoning Commission by majority vote may waive the submission of all or part of the information required by any part of this section of the Zoning Regulations if it finds that the information is not necessary in order to decide on the application for a special development project. - 45B.6 Standards and Findings.
+The Commission may approve a zone change to an Interchange Special Development District and the Interchange Special Development Project, only if in its judgment, the applicant has met all the following standards and the Commission finds that the zone map change and project are in the best interests of the town: - a) The special regulations, as proposed, as well as the proposed development, are consistent with the intent of these Interchange Special Development District regulations, the Cheshire Plan of Conservation and Development, and the laws and standards for zone changes and amendments in the State of Connecticut. - b) The proposed project is designed with recognition of a site's context and character. - c) That the natural features of the land have been considered as design determinants. - d) That important historic and archaeological characteristics have been respected and considered as design determinants.